 The Air Division is responsible for administering the ambient air quality standards and the Federal Clean Air Act.
-The Division is divided into three functional groups: Permitting Section, Compliance Section and Grants Planning & Outreach Section.
-The Permitting Section issues construction and operating permits.
-The Compliance Section enforces the regulatory requirements, conducts monitoring of the ambient air quality throughout the state, and administers the open burning and asbestos programs.
-The Grants Planning & Outreach Section conducts outreach to businesses and the public, develops regulations to ensure program efficiency, administers the diesel emission reduction act grants, the emission inventory programs and coordinates with local air quality agencies in Omaha and Lincoln.
+The Division is divided into two functional groups: the Permitting Section and the Compliance Section.
+The Permitting Section issues construction and operating permits and performs air quality modeling.
+The Compliance Section enforces the regulatory requirements, conducts monitoring of the ambient air quality throughout the state, and administers the open burning and asbestos programs and administers the emission inventory programs.
+The Division works in coordination with the Environmental Assistance Division relating to Air Program activities and coordinated with the local air quality agencies in Omaha and Lincoln.

 The Land Management Division is structured around three functional waste themes: remediation, permitting and compliance, and planning and aid.
 The Remediation Section is responsible for corrective action activities for the Integrated Solid Waste Management, RCRA Hazardous Waste, Superfund, and the Remedial Action Plan Monitoring Act programs.
 These programs oversee the investigation, monitoring, and cleanup of pollution found at landfills, industrial sites, dry cleaners, grain bins, etc. The Waste Management Section issues permits and enforces requirements for disposal areas, processing facilities, hazardous waste management and scrap tire management.
-The Planning and Aid Unit administers solid waste grants.
+The Planning and Aid Section administers solid waste grants.

 The Water Quality Division develops water pollution control standards and monitors state water quality.
-The Division regulates injection into wells and exploration of minerals except oil and gas; develops the state's TMDL, accomplishes water monitoring, and manages the nonpoint source pollution programs.
+The Division regulates injection into wells and exploration of minerals except oil and gas; develops the state's TMDL, accomplishes water monitoring, and manages the non-point source pollution programs.
 The Water Quality Division provides support for and administers wellhead protection, source water protection, agricultural chemical secondary containment, groundwater management areas, and leaking petroleum storage tank programs to protect ground water.

-The Water Permits Division issues permits to entities discharging effluent into the state's waters, provides training and certification for wastewater treatment operators, is responsible for permitting and inspecting agricultural livestock waste control facilities, and operates the state's chemigation and on-site wastewater system programs.
+The Water Permits Division issues permits to entities discharging effluent into the state's waters, provides training and certification for wastewater treatment operators, is responsible for permitting and inspecting agricultural livestock waste control facilities, and operates the state's chemigation, secondary containment and on-site wastewater system programs.
 This Division offers construction grants and state revolving loan programs for wastewater facilities and drinking water systems.

-The Management Services Division provides the Department with information management, budget and fiscal services, human resources, contracting and grants support, records management and public information coordination.
+The Management Services Division provides the Department with information management, budget and fiscal services, human resources, contracting and grants support, records management, public information coordination, the Title III Community Right to Know Program and emergency response activities.